medzuslovjansky/medzuslovjansky.github.io/docs/resources/faq.md

 ### Is there a Duolingo course for Interslavic?

-No, there is no a Duolingo course available right now.
+No, there is no Duolingo course available right now.

 ### Help!
-I can't find a word! \{#help-i-cant-find-a-word}
+I can't find a word!

-Interslavic is an ongoing project, and it is quite possible that you won't find a word you are looking for in the dictionary.
-If that is the case, looking for synonyms first.
-If that doesn't work either, this is what you can do:
+Interslavic is an evolving project, and it is possible that you may not be able to find a specific word [in the dictionary].
+In that case:

-- Check a few Slavic dictionaries, especially Russian, Polish, Czech and Serbo-Croatian, and look for results that are similar in multiple languages.
-You can find a list of online dictionaries [here][dictionaries].
+- look for synonyms first;
-- If that's too much work, just use the Russian word, or alternatively, the word in your own Slavic language.
+- search using Mašina bot on the [Discord server] or [Telegram Messenger];
-- There is a special Facebook group where you can ask for words, propose new words or suggest changes: [Interslavic Assembly].
+- ask Interslavic speakers on the Discord server to help you.

 ### Are there any movies, music, or books in Interslavic?